NorwegianRefugeeCouncil/nrc-design-system/README.md

 To run on the web use

 ```
-yarn storybook
+yarn start:web
 ```

 To run on ios or android

 ```
-yarn start
+yarn start:native
 ```

-Then from open the app from the terminal or from the expo ui in ios or android.
+Then open the app from the terminal or from the expo ui in ios or android.

 # important for ondevice